1979–80 Australian region cyclone season

-The 1979–80 Australian region cyclone season was an above average tropical cyclone season.
+The 1979–80 Australian region cyclone season was an above average tropical cyclone season that was very active.
 The season featured 15 total cyclones, with 9 of them attaining severe tropical cyclone status.
 The strongest of these was Cyclone Amy, which ended up making landfall in the north-western portion of Western Australia.

 Systems

 Tropical Cyclone Tony

 On 26 August, TCWC Perth reported that a tropical low had developed on a shear line about 1300 km (810 mi) to the northwest of Cocos Island.
 Over the next couple of days the depression gradually developed further before at 1800 UTC on 27 August, TCWC Perth estimated that it had become a tropical cyclone and named it Tony.
 During the next couple of days, the system moved towards the west-southwest before on 29 August it reached its peak intensity of 95 km/h and a peak pressure of 990 hPa as it approached the edge of TCWC Perth's area of responsibility.
 During the next day, Tony moved into the South West Indian Ocean and weakened gradually before it dissipated during 31 August.
 Neither the Mauritius or Reunion meteorological services monitored Tony as a tropical cyclone while it was active, while it was not included in the JTWC's analysis of the season.